 The College of Arts and Letters (CAL) is a place where theory meets practice and expression meets experience.
 Home to 21 degree programs, 11 minors and an MFA in Creative Writing, CAL houses eight collaborative and innovative academic departments.
 Guided by faculty who are talented artists and distinguished scholars, students come to CAL to study everything from fleeting 140-character Tweets and Snaps to enduring works of literature.

 Students in CAL engage with emerging technologies in cutting-edge facilities and gain practical experience while pursuing their degrees.
 Whether on the stage in the historic Falk Theatre or the stunning Sykes Chapel for Faith and Values or on air and online at the campus TV or radio stations, students in CAL learn by doing.
 CAL is home to over 125 events annually that showcase the talents of our majors in the humanities, visual and performing arts, and emerging technologies.
 Students in CAL can also take advantage of working for the student newspaper, screening their films in the Reeves Theatre, having their work published in the campus literary magazine, gaining hands on experience at The University of Tampa Press and Book Arts Studio or at one of hundreds of other high-profile internship sites just off campus in downtown Tampa.

-CAL alumni have established careers as artists, filmmakers, novelists, journalists, singers and performing artists.
+CAL alumni have gone on to work for a variety of industries and are busy helping to create new ones as well.
 A number have also gone on to further their studies in some of the nation’s most prestigious graduate schools.